PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Activate App

-Activate the given app onto the device.
+Activates the given app and moves it to the foreground if it installed, but not running or if it is running in the background.
+The call is ignored if the application is already in foreground.

 ### Usage